 In the early days of my writing/freelance/virtual assistant career, I would bounce out of bed filled with excitement for the day.
 Even though I was stoked by the work I was doing and the quality of clients I was landing, the weight of anxiety that I was carrying was getting pretty dang heavy.

-Don’t get me wrong, I have zero regrets when it comes to how I built my writing business and how many fires I had to walk through to get where I am today.
-I am proud of what I’ve achieve and would change very little about these last 12+ years.
+Don’t get me wrong.
+I have zero regrets about how I built my writing business and how many fires I had to fight to get where I am today.
+I am proud of what I’ve achieved and would change very little about these last 12+ years.

 The best reward from this new business model has nothing to do with money.
 It’s the gift of being happier, more content, and more fulfilled.